-$$N20 = Mass \times (Share{SCR} \times EF{SCR} + (1 - Share{SCR}) \times EF{SNCR})$$
+$N2O{total} = [Mass \times (Share)]{SCR} \times EF{SCR} + (1 - Share{SCR}) \times EF{SNCR})$

-Establishing the biomass proportion by weight and energy content and the biogenic proportion in the carbon content for a waste incineration plant is complex due to the inhomogeneity of the fuel.
+The method for calculating fraction of biomass by weight Establishing the biomass proportion by weight and energy content and the biogenic proportion in the carbon content for a waste incineration plant is complex due to the inhomogeneity of the fuel.
 Complicating factors include the lack of a usable protocol for sampling and sample analysis.
 However, because the composition of residual household waste in the Netherlands is known from years of research, it has been decided to use the data resulting from this research to establish the energy and carbon content as well as the corresponding biomass and biogenic proportion of the waste flows incinerated in the waste incineration plants (WIPs).

-The $N_2O$ emissions have been established taking account of the transfer of foreign waste to WIPs in the Netherlands.
+The N_2O emissions have been established taking account of the transfer of foreign waste to WIPs in the Netherlands.
 This has only been in use since the monitoring year 2012.
-In 2012, Dutch WIPs processed a significant amount of foreign waste.
+In 2012, Dutch WIPs processed a significant weight of foreign waste.
 In previous years, very little or no foreign waste was processed and is assumed not occurring.
 The reason for the method modification is described in Rijkswaterstaat (2013).